CupNoodles27/DRG-Tips-and-Tricks/README.md

 * If there's something high up you need to mine, grapple + power attack to make a ledge in the wall to stand in, then mine from there.
   * Often with nitra you don’t need a power attack.
 Since the nitra is so thick, just tap the top of it to make a ledge.

+* Using a cryo grenade on a shellback, trawler, or flying rock will instantly give each of these the "frozen" effect where they will take 3x damage, although unlike most other enemies they will still move like normal.
+This is especially useful for flying rocks - if there's a bunch of rocks hovering over the drilldozer, one cryo nade can make all of them easy to destroy.

 * You can "reload" your grappling hook right before firing it.
 Doesn’t really do anything, but looks cool.
 [Example](https://youtu.be/UJWdpC4YRPw)

-* With the M1000, you can start focusing and fire before fully focusing to fire an accurate hipshot.
+* With the M1000, you can start focusing and fire before fully focusing to fire a pinpoint accurate hipshot.

 * Swapping bolts immediately after firing the crossbow will replace the reload animation with the bolt-swapping animation.
 The bolt still gets reloaded and you get to use the alternate bolt immediately.